CanineAnimal/Brighton-Rock/README.md

 4) Press "S" to shift to your next nation.
 5) Repeat from 1.

 Note that when viewing a page for targeting nukes, the S key will automatically take you only to your next nation with nukes.
+Use "O" once targeting of said faction has finished.

 To launch nukes on a nation,
 1) Press "U" to view nations you have targeted.